isomerpages/moe-holyinnocentshigh/_links/School Canteen Advertisement.md

 *   Singapore citizen or Singapore Permanent Resident (SPR) for stallholder and stall assistant.
 *   Able to provide good service and quality food with prices determined in consultation with the school.
-*   Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see [Link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
+*   Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “Healthy Meals in Schools Programme (HMSP)” guidelines (see&nbsp;[Link](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)).
 *   Able to maintain high standard of food safety and personal hygiene.
 *   Healthy and fit to operate the stall.